-A credit balance results when the total of the credits posted to a student's account (e.g. payments, loan disbursements, scholarships, etc.) exceeds the total of the charges applied or applicable to the account for a specific term or semester.
-A credit balance eligible for a refund is one where the applicable charges and credits have been posted to the account and his/her eligibility for such funds has been reviewed and confirmed or adjusted based on current eligibility, enrollment or any other applicable conditions.
-All students shall receive a refund of amounts over direct cost within 14 days from the date a credit is created to their student account.
+A credit balance results when the total credits posted to a student's account (e.g., payments, loan disbursements, scholarships, etc.) exceeds the total charges applied or applicable to the account for a specific term or semester.
+A credit balance eligible for a refund is one where the applicable charges and credits have posted to the account, and the student's eligibility for such funds has been reviewed and confirmed or adjusted based on current eligibility, enrollment, and/or any other applicable conditions.
+All students shall receive a refund of amounts over direct cost within 14 days from the date a credit is created on their student account.
 Refunds are generated in the form of a check and will be issued only if the student's balance has been paid in full.
-If the credit balance is the result of a parent PLUS loan, the refund will be issued to the parent unless the parent has indicated that the refund should go to the student when the Parent PLUS Certification Form was completed.
+If the credit balance is the result of a Parent PLUS Loan, the refund will be issued to the parent, unless the parent has indicated that the refund should go to the student when the Parent PLUS Certification Form was completed.
 Third parties may be refunded contingent upon changes in enrollment, duplication of awards, and/or eligibility.

-Refunds are calculated based on the actual aid that has been received by the University and posted to the students' account.
+Refunds are calculated based on the actual aid received by the University and posted to the students' account.
 Expected aid (pending credits) will not be considered when determining the refund amount.
 Please note: Some financial aid programs may not be disbursed until well into the semester, especially for first-time JCSU students; please plan accordingly.